-$^{^{594}}$ I have surely built thee an house to dwell in, a settled place for thee to abide in for ever. - 1 Kings 8:13 able to understand figurative language, and that they never intended for anyone to simply assume the terms "for ever" or "everlasting" should definitely be interpreted as meaning "never-ending" or "without end" when translated from the Hebrew Scriptures, with "for ever" generally just being figurative language that refers to "an age," or to "a seemingly long period of time with a definite beginning and end" (especially when translated from the word עוֹלָם), and "everlasting" generally just meaning "age-pertaining" ("pertaining to an age or ages," in other words), "age-during" ("taking place during an age or ages," in other words), or even just "long lasting," with nearly everything that's said to be "everlasting" or said to last "for ever" eventually coming to an end.
-These words are quite clearly being used as hyperbole in most parts of the Hebrew Scriptures (if not in all of them), and are not meant to be taken literally at all (and if you look עוֹלָם up in a concordance, you can see many more examples for yourself proving that this Hebrew word doesn't necessarily mean "neverending" or "without end," and that "for ever" and "everlasting" don't either when used in the Bible).
+$^{^{600}}$ I have surely built thee an house to dwell in, a settled place for thee to abide in for ever. - 1 Kings 8:13 able to understand figurative language, and that they never intended for anyone to simply assume the terms "for ever" or "everlasting" should definitely be interpreted as meaning "never-ending" or "without end" when translated from the Hebrew Scriptures, with "for ever" generally just being figurative language that refers to "an age," or to "a seemingly long period of time with a definite beginning and end" (especially when translated from the word עוֹלָם), and "everlasting" generally just meaning "age-pertaining" ("pertaining to an age or ages," in other words), "age-during" ("taking place during an age or ages," in other words), or even just "long lasting," with nearly everything that's said to be "everlasting" or said to last "for ever" eventually coming to an end.
+These words are quite clearly being used as hyperbole in most parts of these books in the KJV and other less literal Bible translations, and are not meant to be taken literally at all (and if you look עוֹלָם up in a concordance, you can see many more examples for yourself proving that this Hebrew word doesn't necessarily mean "never-ending" or "without end," and that "for ever" and "everlasting" don't either when used in the KJV).

-595 Behold, I build an house to the name of the Lord my God, to dedicate it to him, and to burn before him sweet incense, and for the continual shewbread, and for the burnt offerings morning and evening, on the sabbaths, and on the new moons, and on the solemn feasts of the Lord our God.
+$^{^{601}}$ Behold, I build an house to the name of the Lord my God, to dedicate it to him, and to burn before him sweet incense, and for the continual shewbread, and for the burnt offerings morning and evening, on the sabbaths, and on the new moons, and on the solemn feasts of the Lord our God.
 This is an ordinance for ever to Israel. - 2 Chronicles 2:4

-596 The leprosy therefore of Naaman shall cleave unto thee, and unto thy seed for ever.
+$^{^{602}}$ The leprosy therefore of Naaman shall cleave unto thee, and unto thy seed for ever.
 And he went out from his presence a leper as white as snow. - 2 Kings 5:27